raghav-nayak/golang_advanced/notes/concurrency/concurrencyPerformance.md

 2. **RWMutex** (`sync.RWMutex`)

+Using mutexes in Go (Golang) is a common and effective practice for managing concurrent access to shared resources.
+However, as with any concurrency control mechanism, it should be used judiciously and with an understanding of its implications.
+Here are some key points to consider:

+Advantages of Using Mutexes
+- Simplicity: Mutexes provide a straightforward way to ensure that only one goroutine accesses a shared resource at a time.
+- Performance: When used correctly, mutexes can be efficient and provide high performance for managing concurrent access.
+- Fine-grained Control: Mutexes allow you to control exactly when a resource is locked and unlocked, giving you precise control over concurrency.

+Best Practices
+- Keep Critical Sections Short: Minimize the code inside the critical section (i.e., the code between Lock() and Unlock()) to reduce the time the mutex is held and thus decrease contention.
+- Avoid Deadlocks: Ensure that all code paths that acquire a mutex also release it, even in the presence of errors.
+Consider using defer to release the mutex.
+- Use Read/Write Mutexes: If you have a scenario with many readers and few writers, consider using sync.RWMutex to allow multiple concurrent reads while still ensuring exclusive access for writes.
+- Profile and Monitor: Use Go's profiling tools to monitor the performance of your application and identify any bottlenecks caused by mutex contention.

 A `Mutex` provides a simple locking mechanism.

 - **Lock**: The `Lock` method locks the mutex.
 If the mutex is already locked, the calling goroutine blocks until the mutex is unlocked.